Masculinizing surgery: Hysterectomy and bilateral salpingo-oophorectomy

 Hysterectomy is a surgical procedure performed to remove the uterus.
 A total hysterectomy involves removal of the uterus and cervix, and a sub-partial hysterectomy involves removal of only the uterus.
 Bilateral salpingo-oophorectomy (BSO) is the removal of both ovaries and fallopian tubes.

-According to the ACOG, symptomatic uterine leiomyomas are the most common indication for hysterectomy in the US, followed by abnormal uterine bleeding, endometriosis and prolapse.
-Risk-reducing hysterectomy is also performed for patients with high-risk of endometrial cancer, including patients with germ-line BRCA1/2 mutations, Lynch Syndrome and family history.
-Hysterectomy can also be performed for male-identifying patients with uterus in conjunction with testosterone therapy.

 Hysterectomy can be performed through three methods: abdominal, laparoscopic, vaginal.
 Abdominal hysterectomy is performed with incision into the abdominal wall, whereas laparoscopic and vaginal hysterectomies are minimally invasive procedures.
 Current ACOG guidelines recommend minimally invasive procedures, specifically vaginal hysterectomy, over surgical hysterectomy due to faster recovery time, shorter procedural time, shorter hospital stays and better quality of life.
 Discharge from minimally invasive hysterectomy can occur as fast as one day post-operation, in contrast to five days post-operation for abdominal hysterectomies.
 Following discharge, patients often experience gastrointestinal symptoms such as constipation or urinary tract infections, as well as vaginal bleeding or discharge.
 These symptoms should be temporary and resolve within six weeks.
 Follow-up visits with a gynecologist is recommended six-weeks following hysterectomy.

-Follow-up care for male-identifying patients with uterus should still see a gynecologist for a check-up at least every three years.
+Follow-up care for transmasculine patients with a uterus includes seeing a gynecologist for a check-up at least every three years.
 This is particularly the case for patients who: